antscher/Project_calendar_rooms/Hardware/README.md

   - Native USB support for easy programming
   - Enough RAM for rendering the image before displaying it

+  Can be power supply between 10V and 1.8V theorically in reality it is needed to be superior to 2.65V

 ## Waveshare E-Ink Display : Spectra 7.3" from Waveshare
 - **Why this choice?**
   - Ultra-low power consumption - only uses power when refreshing